 Maitland profile

 The city of Maitland finds itself in an ideal spot in New South Wales.
-Sitting on the Hunter River, Maitland is a city of 93,500 (ABS 2023) residents that shares links to many major networks.
-The town is based near the start of the New England Highway giving residents easy access to natural landmarks like Barrington Tops National Park.
+Sitting on the Hunter River, Maitland has a population of 93,500 residents (ABS 2023) that has links to many major networks.
+Based near the start of the New England Highway, residents have easy access to natural landmarks like Barrington Tops National Park.

 Only 22km from Newcastle by road or rail, the town acts as a perfect commuter destination to one of Australia’s biggest industrial hubs.
-Furthermore, it sits directly on several rail lines giving commuters direct links to Sydney and several other regional centres.
+Maitland’s train stations gives commuters direct links to Sydney and several other regional centres like Newy and Dungog.
 This excellent access makes it a perfect base for city workers wanting a more peaceful home life.

 The town also has a diversified local economy.
-It has a variety of industries basing itself within the city including an excellent range of retail hubs, a vast range of industries and is a popular tourist base hosting an average of 700,000 visitors annually.
+It has a variety of industries basing itself within the city including an excellent range of retail hubs, an incredible art gallery, a vast range of industries and is a popular tourist base hosting an average of 700,000 visitors annually.
 All this makes it a thriving town to live in.

 Maitland Demographics

 Maitland is a city that is projected to be one of the fastest inland regions in all of New South Wales.
-Whilst currently boasting a population of 93,500 (ABS, 2023), a local government report estimates this figure to sharply increase to 144,500 by 2041.
-It follows on from the town’s population sporting a 60% increase between 2001 and 2021.
+Whilst currently boasting a population of 93,500, local government estimates this figure to increase sharply to 144,500 by 2041.
+This follows on from the town’s population seeing a 60% increase between 2001 and 2021.

 Much of this increase comes down to the town proving to be a popular place for families to settle down.
-This comes with the median age of the City of Maitland being 36 years old – two years below the national average.
-Furthermore, the LGA’s 2041 plan revealed that the city’s core demographic is families – 33% of all residents are couples with children.
+The median age of the Maitland is 36 years old – two years below the national average.
+The LGA’s 2041 plan reveals that the city’s core demographic is families – 33% of all residents are couples with children.
+With property prices lower than in Newcastle and plots far bigger than in Sydney, it makes sense that families are moving here.

 General Facts